heartleaf-studios/.github/profile/README.md

-## Welcome to Kuru!
+## Welcome to Heartleaf Studios!

-We're changing the way animators use tools to generate frames.
+We're changing the way people create and consume animation content.
 We believe in augmenting the creative process, not replacing it, keeping animation deeply human in the face of advancing AI technology.
-Check us out at [kuru.live](https://kuru.live)!
+Check us out at [heartleaf.studio](https://heartleaf.studio)!

 <!--